Deaod/VoteSys/README.md

 #### MinimumMapRepeatDistance

 Specifying this setting allows you to override the server-wide setting on a per-preset basis.
 If not specified and not inherited from other presets, the server-wide setting will be used.

+#### MinPlayers

+Specifies the minimum number of players that have to be present on the server in order to be allowed to vote for this preset.

+#### MaxPlayers

+Specifies the maximum number of players that can be present on the server to still be allowed to vote for this preset.

 ### VoteSysMapLists.ini
 ```ini